sntioudis/papreca/documentation/commands.md

 \subsection time_end_description Description

 Sets a desired ending time for the %PAPRECA run, i.e., the %PAPRECA run will stop when the simulation time is equal to or greater than time_end.
-This command does not replace \ref KMC_steps command.
-It simply places an a time limit on top of \ref KMC_steps.
+This command does not replace \ref KMC_steps.
+It simply places a time limit on top of \ref KMC_steps.

 \subsection time_end_default Default